-Mole removal is a relatively simple in-office procedure offered by board-certified dermatologists Vicente Quintero, MD, and Danielle Brown, MD, of Hill Country Dermatology.
+Mole removal is a relatively simple in-office procedure offered by the providers of Hill Country Dermatology.
 You may choose to have a mole removed because it’s bothersome cosmetically or because it has suspicious characteristics that suggest skin cancer.
 Mole removal sometimes includes a biopsy to check for irregular cells.
-Call the New Braunfels, and Schertz, Texas, office or use the online tool to book an appointment to find out more about mole removal procedures.
+Call the New Braunfels, and Schertz, office or use the online tool to book an appointment to find out more about mole removal procedures.

 Moles are abnormal growths on your skin that can show up as brown, red, pink, or flesh-colored bumps.
 Some even have hair growing from them.

 Moles are usually not concerning medically, but some can become cancerous over time.
 Part of your annual skin check includes monitoring your moles to make sure they don’t have suspicious characteristics.

 If a mole looks cancerous, your dermatologist will suggest it be removed and biopsied.
 You may also choose mole removal if you don’t like where a mole sits and how it looks.
 Some moles can be uncomfortable and rub against clothing.